You probably know already that most of the 9-5 jobs out there are meant for the jolly outgoing guys.

 1. Work Remotely as a computer programmer

 Can you spend a couple of hours a day in front of your PC fiddling with some scary looking codes?
-If you say yes, then you can think of working remotely as a computer programmer.
+If you say yes, then you have what it takes to work as a computer programmer.

 I know it’s not a job for everyone – but there are some perks you will love about a programming job:

-- Low entry cost: If you have a laptop and you can spare a couple of hours a day working on codes, then you can start a programming job.
+- Low entry cost: If you have a laptop, and you can spare a couple of hours a day working on codes, then you are good.

-If you don’t know how to program already, there are so many videos on youtube you can watch to learn some programming languages.
+If you also don’t know how to program already, there are so many videos on Youtube you can watch to get started.

 - Programming is Lucrative: You are probably wondering what is the median salary for a computer programmer?
 Here it is according to Glassdoor: